ZQyou/osc_container_tutorial/Prerequisties.md

 [Vagrant](https://www.vagrantup.com/downloads.html) and [Vagrant
 Manager](http://vagrantmanager.com/downloads/).

-Create and enter a directory to be used with your Vagrant VM in a terminal
+Create and enter a project directory to be used with your Vagrant VM in a terminal
 ```shell
 $ mkdir singularity && cd singualrity
 ```